 Here are twelve paid survey sites that are geared toward kids and are committed to having kid-friendly content.
 The minimum user age on each site varies, so we’ll share this information here as well.

 Also, it’s important to note that these sites require parental consent for any member under age 18.
 Check them out and see if any of these survey sites can help your child earn some spending cash.

 Table of Contents

-e-Poll members (you have to be at least 13 to join) will be asked to give opinions on various subjects.
+e-Poll members (you have to be at least 13 years old to join) will be asked to give opinions on various subjects.
 This company focuses primarily on TV shows and other media.

 As a member, you’ll earn points that can be redeemed for PayPal cash, Amazon gift cards or other rewards.
+This is a simple way to make extra money online.
 You can also donate your points to a charitable cause of your choice.

 You can join Swagbucks as soon as you turn 13 years old.